OOPSpam/help/content/wordpress/configuration/_index.en.md

 To get started quickly, follow these steps:

 1. Register on the [OOPSpam Dashboard](https://app.oopspam.com/) and copy the API key.
-2. Paste the key into the "My API Key" field in the OOPSpam WordPress Settings.
+2. Paste the key into the **"My API Key"** field in the OOPSpam WordPress Settings.
-3. Select "OOPSpam Dashboard" from the "I got my API Key from" setting.
+3. Select **"OOPSpam Dashboard"** from the **"I got my API Key from"** setting.
-4. Ensure that the "Activate Spam Protection" option is checked for the contact form plugin you are using.
+4. Ensure that the **"Activate Spam Protection"** option is checked for the contact form plugin you are using.

 ![Activate Spam Protection setting in OOPSpam WordPress plugin](OOPSpam-WooCommerce-Settings.png)

-{{< notice note >}}
+{{< callout >}}
   Spam protection for comments is enabled by default.
-{{< /notice >}}
+{{< /callout >}}

-{{< notice tip >}}
+{{< callout type="info" >}}
   **The Sensitivity Level setting** in the OOPSpam plugin controls how aggressively the plugin checks submissions for spam.
-The default setting is 3, which is a balance between catching spam and avoiding false positives (legitimate submissions marked as spam). **We recommend leaving the Sensitivity Level setting at 3, as this will provide the best overall performance**.
+The default setting is 3, which is a balance between catching spam and avoiding false positives (legitimate submissions marked as spam). **We recommend using the 'Moderation' option for the Sensitivity Level setting.
+This balanced option typically provides the best combination of spam detection accuracy and minimal false positives for most users.**.
 However, if you believe that the default setting is not a good fit for your website, please reach out to our support team for assistance.
-{{< /notice >}}
+{{< /callout >}}

 ### Contact form specific settings